bvbohnen/x4-projects/readme.md

 These ui.xml files cannot be diff patched.
 The lua file must be given an xpl extension, and this xpl and the ui.xml must be packed in a "subst" cat/dat.
 Since there are a limited number of such ui.xml files, there is a high likelyhood of conflicts in mods importing lua files this way.
-Due to the subst packing, changes made to the lua/xpl code generally require a restart of X4 to load in properly.
+Additionally, when editing code, this method of lua inclusion will generally require a restart of X4 to load any changes properly due to the "subst" packing.

 ### Prior work